kmlm/kevin-tic-tac-toe/README.md

 I used bootstrap to create the 3x3 board and adjusted the borders with CSS, so that it resembled a tic-tac-toe board.
 I used CSS to format the page and also to set certain IDs or classes as having no display when a user is not logged in.
-Within the HTML I created mainly classes to utilize for my work with CSS and mainly IDs for my work with javascript and jQuery.
+Within the HTML, I created mainly classes to utilize for my work with CSS and mainly IDs for my work with javascript and jQuery.

 I used javascript to create the game engine logic.
 The logic determines if a user